-Marriage Penalty and the Decision to Marry: Same-Sex Couples After U.S. v.
-Windsor

-Abstract: The U.S. Supreme Court's ruling on United States v.
+Marriage Tax Subsidy and the Decision to Marry: Same-Sex Couples After United States v.
+Windsor Abstract: The U.S. Supreme Court's ruling on United States v.
 Windsor in June 2013 compelled the federal government to recognize state-sanctioned same-sex marriages, including for tax purposes.
-The switch in the income tax filing status for same-sex couples implied that the marriage penalty or subsidy that came with joint filing became a legitimate concern for couples making a marriage decision.
-Using repeated cross-sectional data, I find that lesbian couples who had more to gain (or less to lose) from marriage were more likely to marry after the Supreme Court ruling.
-No comparable effect is found for gay couples.
+The switch in the income tax filing status for same-sex couples meant that the marriage penalty or subsidy as a result of joint filing became a relevant factor that may enter couples' marriage decisions.
+I construct a sample of married and cohabiting same-sex couples in 2012 and 2014 from public-use data of the American Community Survey.
+Using a difference-in-differences methodology, I do not find evidence that same-sex couples who would earn a higher marriage subsidy became more likely to marry after the Supreme Court ruling.